Prosperity

 R&I spending in the EU chemical industry

-To improve the sustainability performance of the chemical industry it is important to identify disruptive technologies and further improve existing ones.
+To improve the sustainability performance of the chemical industry, it is important to identify disruptive technologies and further improve existing ones.
 To achieve this, investments in research and innovation (R&I) are essential.
-R&I is one of the driving factors to maintain competitiveness of the sector.
-This is in line with SDG 9 and 12: ensuring sustainable production patterns by R&I. Also in the EU Green Deal, R&I is regarded as the engine of green transformation.
+R&I is a key driver in maintaining the sector’s competitiveness.
+This aligns with SDG 9 and 12, which focus on ensuring sustainable production patterns through R&I. The EU Green Deal also recognises R&I as the engine of the green transformation.

 Value added as a proportion of GDP